colab-coop/colab-coop/src/blog/markdown/how-to-start-flowing-with-flow-based-programming.md

 ##Note on rhei.js

 rhei.js is just a toy.
-It does not follow many of the FBP tenets such as: strict IP lifetimes, or bounded buffers, or substreams / brackets, or error handling, or composite components, or or or.. in other words __do not use rhei.js for anything__.
+It does not follow many of the FBP tenets such as: strict IP lifetimes, or bounded buffers, or substreams / brackets, or error handling, or composite components, or or or... in other words __do not use rhei.js for anything__.
 If you do feel like playing around with this toy, note that it uses ES6 arrow functions.
 So use node --harmony app.js for the server, and use Firefox for the client.